seanm3g/DungeonFighter-v2/Documentation/05-Systems/UNDULATE_FEATURE.md

 # Undulate Feature Documentation

+## ⚠️ Important Note

+**This document describes COLOR PATTERN UNDULATION**, which is different from the brightness undulation system used in the Avalonia UI.

+- **Color Pattern Undulation** (this document): Offsets color sequences in templates to create shimmering color effects
+- **Brightness Undulation** (actively used): Global brightness pulsing effect - see [ANIMATION_SYSTEM.md](ANIMATION_SYSTEM.md)

+The color pattern undulation feature documented here is **currently unused** in the Avalonia rendering system.
+The Avalonia UI uses brightness undulation instead, which is implemented in `BaseAnimationState` and its derived classes.

+---

 ## Overview

 The undulate feature creates shimmering effects by offsetting color patterns.
 When enabled, the color sequence starts at a different position, making colors appear to animate or "wave" across text.

+**Status:** Documented but not actively used in current Avalonia implementation.
+Kept for potential future use.

 ---